rwilliaise/filmmaker/README.md

 # Filmmaker
-An in-house animation studio created inside the ROBLOX game engine.
+A (hopefully) in-house animation studio created inside the ROBLOX game engine.
 Main difference between the default ROBLOX animation studio and Filmmaker will be the introduction of bezier easing - basically using the same industry standard techniques for easing as the animation industry have been for years.
 In fact, my implementation might be more primitive.
 I am not entirely sure, though.

 ## Boring lists
 Lists of things that need to be done eventually.
 Probably should use the Projects function in Github, however I am too lazy to set that up.